couchbase/cbft/IDEAS.md

 needed).

-50 ASIDE: By the way, each cbft instance or process has its own unique, persistent cbft-ID (likely saved in the dataDir somewhere).
+50 ASIDE: By the way, each cbft instance or process has its own unique, persistent cbft-ID (like a UUID, likely saved in the dataDir somewhere).

 52 And all those cbft-ID's will also be listed in the Cfg.